tinytoolkit/tinytoolk.it/content/toolkits/jordans_kit/index.md

     - 2.54mm pin header
     - Small ESP32 ([Adafruit QTPy](https://shop.pimoroni.com/products/adafruit-qt-py-esp32-s2-wifi-dev-board-with-stemma-qt?variant=39620155932755)) tucked inside big bit of heatshrink

 ## To add

+Tools and things I am considering adding in the future:

-- tape, ideally VHB but I haven't found a nice way to store a small amount.
+- Tape, ideally VHB but I haven't found a nice way to store a small amount.
-- multimeter, but I can't find one small enough to fit.
+- Multimeter, but I can't find one small enough to fit.
 - 65W+ USB-C charger (for soldering iron/phone/laptop), it'd take up a lot of room, and I almost certainly already have one with me.
-- lighter, mostly for heatshrink (but the stem of the soldering iron does a good enough job).
+- Lighter, mostly for heatshrink (but the stem of the soldering iron does a good enough job).
-- digital caliper.
+- Digital caliper.
-- torch, but I usually have one attached to my backpack.
+- Torch, but I usually have one attached to my backpack.
-- soldering tip cleaner - maybe something in a small soldering tin.
+- Soldering tip cleaner - maybe something in a small soldering tin.
 - USB-C data cable, but I almost always have one with me anyway.